department-of-veterans-affairs/vagov-content/pages/disability/how-to-file-claim.md

   - heading: More information about filing disability claims
     links:
     - url: /disability/how-to-file-claim/when-to-file/
-      title: Claim Types and When to File
+      title: Claim types and when to file
       description: Learn about standard claims, supplemental claims, secondary claims, and more.
     - url: /disability/how-to-file-claim/evidence-needed/
-      title: Evidence Needed for Your Disability Claim
+      title: Evidence needed for your disability claim
       description: Find out what evidence we'll need to support your disability claim.
     - url: /disability/eligibility/illnesses-within-one-year-of-discharge/
-      title: Disabilities That Appear within 1 Year after Discharge
+      title: Disabilities that appear within 1 year after discharge
       description: Find out if you can get disability benefits if you have signs of an illness within a year after being discharged from service.
     - url: /disability/get-help-filing-claim/
-      title: Get Help Filing a Claim
+      title: Get help filing a claim
       description: Find out how to work with a trained professional called an accredited representative to file your claim.
 relatedlinks:
   - heading: Other VA benefits you may want to explore